Midtrans/midtrans-edd/README.md

 * Easy Digital Downloads 2.0 or greater
 * PHP version 5.4 or greater
 * MySQL version 5.0 or greater
+* PHP CURL enabled server/host

+#### Simple Installation
+1. Login to your Wordpress admin panel.
+2. Go to `Plugins` menu, click `add new`.
+Search for `Midtrans-Easy-Digital-Downloads` plugin.
+3. Install and follow on screen instructions.
+4. Proceed to step **5** below.

 #### Manual Instalation

 The manual installation method involves downloading our feature-rich plugin and uploading it to your webserver via your favourite FTP application..

-1. [Download] the plugin file to your computer and unzip it
+1. [Download](../../archive/master.zip) the plugin file to your computer and unzip it
-3. Extract the plugin, then rename the folder modules as **edd-midtrans-gateway**
+2. Extract the plugin, then rename the folder modules as **edd-midtrans-gateway**
-4. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation `wp-content/plugins/` directory.
+3. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation `wp-content/plugins/` directory.
+4. Install & Activate the plugin from the Plugins menu within the WordPress admin panel.
 5. Activate **Easy Digital Downloads - Midtrans Gateway** plugin from Plugin menu in your WordPress admin page.

 #### Midtrans MAP Configuration